KaiNorberg/PatchworkOS/README.md

 ### Security

 In PatchworkOS, there are no Access Control Lists, user IDs or similar mechanisms.
-Instead, PatchworkOS uses a capability security model based on per-process namespaces and file descriptors.
+Instead, PatchworkOS uses a capability security model based on file descriptors.

-A process can only access files that have either been bound into its namespace or passed to it via file descriptors, and since everything is a file, this applies to practically everything in the system, including devices, IPC mechanisms, etc.
+A process can only access files that have been passed to it via file descriptors, and since everything is a file, this applies to practically everything in the system, including devices, IPC mechanisms, etc.

-#### The Root Directory and `..`
+#### The `..` Operator

 The `..` or dotdot operator is a major security concern in a capability based system.
 Consider that if we pass a directory to a process that process could use `..` to access the parent directory and then the parent of the parent and so on.
 This vulnerability would effectively make capability based security meaningless.